abrahamoaks/abrahamoaks/README.md

 - 🔭 I’m currently working on **Detecting Diseases Earlier using Machine Learning Algorithms**

-- 👥 I’m looking to collaborate with startups and individuals on **Healthcare Ai and Data science projects**
+- 👥 I’m looking to collaborate with startups and individuals on **Healthcare AI and Machine Learning projects**

 - 💬 Ask me about **Healthcare, Python, Scikit-learn, Keras, TensorFlow, & LLM's**